Srihp/Steam-Clone/README.md

 # Steam-Clone
-Angular web application to replicate the functionalities of steam.
+Angular web application to replicate the functionalities of an Online gaming Library.